EchoChunyuShih/React-Github-Finder/README.md

 </div>

 ## 📄 Description
-A Github user search application using React and Github API for profile details and repositories.
+A Github user search application using React and Github API for a cooler look of profile details and repositories.

 ## 🛠 Tools Used